-Hazard Aspect Possible control measures ✓ if in place ➤ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Teaching assistants may be deployed to lead groups or cover lessons, under the direction and supervision of a qualified, or nominated, teacher Any redeployments are not at the expense of supporting pupils with SEND. √ Re-deployment considered if needs arise - currently all staffing in place to facilitate provision for all children including SEND Re-deployment as and when necessary - mitigating circumstances - staff shortage or behaviour need 4.1.21 Reminded 18.1.21 Managers have discussed and agreed any changes to staff roles with individuals.
-Planning builds in the need to avoid increases in unnecessary and unmanageable workload burdens.
-This could include a review of existing practices in this respect and schools may wish to draw on DfE's workload reduction toolkit.
-DfE has also published a range of resources, including case studies to support remote education and help address staff workload, this includes case studies on managing wellbeing.
-Where staff have been temporarily redeployed to different roles, they have the appropriate skills, expertise and experience to carry out the work. √ 1:1 coaching sessions with all staff WB 4.1.21 - to support with any concerns raised.
-Remote learning expectations reviewed in weekly feedback sessions - if no response offered by staff then HT will assume the provision and systems in place are working.
+Hazard Aspect Possible control measures ✓ if in place ★ if not or n/a Where: x state action to be taken with timescales x any additional control measures √ site specific details Residual Risk rating High, medium, low DfE has also published a range of resources, including case studies to support remote education and help address staff workload, this includes case studies on managing wellbeing.
+Where staff have been temporarily redeployed to different roles, they have the appropriate skills, expertise and experience to carry out the work. place are working.
 Live lessons will be offered - this will be reviewed weekly (coaching by MW to find the balance and method to teach both remote and key workers) Lesson and remote learning expectations shared with staff Workload has been reduced - welfare calls, follow up calls now facilitated by admin staff.
 All provision provided by SWPS is bespoke to parental feedback and needs for the setting.
 All DFE docs are used alongside any decision making.
 Any staff struggling or has concerns must communicate with MW - ADHT or SC - HT to enable support.
 18.1.21 Pupil welfare and mental health support (Reference) Where pupils, parents and households are reluctant or anxious about attending school their concerns are discussed and reassurance provided on the measures you are putting in place to reduce any risks.
-Pupils may include those who: have themselves been shielding previously but have been advised they no longer need to shield √ Individual RA in place for children who are vulnerable Social story for children displaying anxiety Welfare phone calls from CT/SLT/DSL- Home visits by DSL.
+Pupils may include those who: have themselves been shielding previously but have been advised they no longer need to shield live in a household where someone is clinically vulnerable (CV) or CEV are concerned about the possible increased risks from coronavirus Pupils are identified who are reluctant or anxious about attending or who are at risk of disengagement and develop plans for reengaging them, putting particular emphasis on: disadvantaged and vulnerable children pupils who were persistently absent prior to the pandemic pupils who have not engaged with school regularly during the pandemic Ref: Wellbeing for Education Return programme ✓ Individual RA in place for children who are vulnerable Social story for children displaying anxiety Welfare phone calls from CT/SLT/DSL- Home visits by DSL.
 Transition booklets SEND and vulnerable.
 Welfare calls weekly by DSL.
 Fortnightly welfare calls by CT.
 SEN support sought if required for specific children.
-Low
+KOOTH referral must be made if children suffer from extreme mental health.
+KOOTH referral Spring 2 Low